marijnh/Eloquent-JavaScript/08_error.md

 The new error class extends `Error`.
 It doesn't define its own constructor, which means that it inherits the `Error` constructor, which expects a string message as argument.
-In fact, it doesn't define anything at all—the class is empty. `InputError` object behave like `Error` objects, except that they have a different class by which we can recognize them.
+In fact, it doesn't define anything at all—the class is empty. `InputError` objects behave like `Error` objects, except that they have a different class by which we can recognize them.